awsdocs/aws-elastic-beanstalk-developer-guide/doc_source/health-enhanced-cloudwatch.md

 + 10 – No data
 + 15 – Warning
 + 20 – Degraded
-+ 25 – Severe
++ 25 – SevereAvailable metrics—Linux

+`CPUIrq``CPUIdle``CPUUser``CPUSystem``CPUSoftirq``CPUIowait``CPUNice`
+*Instance only\.* Indicates the percentage of time that the CPU has spent in each state over the last minute\.

+`LoadAverage1min`
+*Instance only\.* The average CPU load of the instance over the last minute\.

 `RootFilesystemUtil`
-*Instance only\.* Indicates the percentage of disk space that's in use\.Available metrics—Linux
+*Instance only\.* Indicates the percentage of disk space that's in use\.Available metrics—Windows

-`CPUIrq``CPUIdle``CPUUser``CPUSystem``CPUSoftirq``CPUIowait``CPUNice`
-*Instance only\.* Indicates the percentage of time that the CPU has spent in each state over the last minute\.Available metrics—Windows

 `CPUIdle``CPUUser``CPUPriveleged`
 Instance only\.
 Indicates the percentage of time that the CPU has spent in each state over the last minute\.